 Desk Garden Health Benefits

-- Growing herbs gives you snippets of fresh bursts of flavor
+- Growing herbs are like chewable vitamins, giving you snippets of fresh bursts of flavor

 - Eating freshly grown food reduces junk food cravings